revsys/vinnie/README.md

 ## Usage

-Calling `vinnie` on it's own prints the help.
+Calling `vinnie` on its own prints the help.

 `vinnie version` prints the current version to stdout.